Sunday, May 18, 2025

 Cool / Split / Level

-Fill – build a dam / use frosting or cake filling (not both)
+Fill – build a dam / then use frosting or cake filling (not both)

 Crumb Coat – if necessary (I find this just makes top coating more difficult)

-I only do this on ‘cut’ cakes, when I’m building something
+I only do this a crumb coat on ‘cut’ cakes or when I’m building something

 Frost – can use part or all butter but won’t work as well

-clean piece of ‘non-slip’ or texture sheets (aliexpress)
+clean piece of ‘non-slip’ or impression mats (aliexpress)

-Frosting can be made ahead and refrigerated or frozen – but bring to room temperature before using
+Frosting can be made ahead and refrigerated or frozen – bring to room temp before using

 Decorate – piping bags / tips / color icing